mrtongkatali/hussle/README.md

 # [Huzzl](http://huzzl.crazyapp.cloud/)
 ##### /ˈhʌs(ə)l/ - App that beats procrastination

 Huzzl is an app that will bug you to finish your deliverables (specially when you're procrastinating) by sending you ~~annoying~~ notifications about your deadlines for today, from time to time.
-Though it still under heavy development, there will be a lot of ~~annoying~~ cool features soon!
+Though it is still under heavy development, there will be a lot of ~~annoying~~ cool features soon!

 ### Todos for v1:
 - [x] Base app structure